top of page

 Meetings

 We meet on the second Wednesday of the month, except August, in the Memorial Hall at 7.30 pm.
-Visitors are welcome for a fee of £4 and can visit three times before they need to join.
+Visitors are welcome for a fee of £4.50 and can visit three times before they need to join.
 No need to let us know you are coming – just turn up and we will be pleased to see you.
-Members enjoy talks and demonstrations from visiting speakers, lunch clubs, coffee mornings, and have the opportunity to join theatre trips, outings to other parts of the country and holidays.
+Members enjoy talks and demonstrations from visiting speakers, plus monthly walks, coffee mornings, lunches, an annual dinner, a quiz evening, summer trip and have the opportunity to join theatre trips and/or outings to other parts of the country and holidays.

 Recent outings have been to the National Arboretum, Oxford, a day trip to Ely, a three night holiday to Devon, a trip to the National Flower Show at Chelmsford and a visit to Michael Heseltine’s garden at Thenford.
 There are also competitions that you can take part in.
 The WI nationally also provides a learning hub website offering varied training courses.